-There are a few special products on the market that could help clean your bong in a couple of minutes.
-If your bong is only moderately dirty, you can do a 60-second clean using a product such as Randy’s Black Label.
-It is designed for tobacco pipes, but can clean a bong, and has been around for a very long time.
+There are a few exclusive products on the market that could help clean your bong in a couple of minutes.
+If your bong is only moderately dirty, you can do a 60-second clean using Randy’s Black Label.
+It is designed for tobacco pipes, but can clean a bong, and has a stellar reputation.

 No matter what chemical cleaner you use, make sure you shake well.
 Even the best commercial cleaners work best when combined with salt.
 Once you have the chemical solution and salt in the bong, shake for a minute, and rinse after cleaning.

 How to Clean a Glass Bong Using Isopropyl Alcohol

 Now, it is time to focus on the time-honored tradition of using isopropyl alcohol to keep glassware in great shape.
 You can use 70% alcohol for lighter cleaning, but heavy users tend to rely on 91% or 99% isopropyl alcohol.
 Here’s how to clean a glass bong with household items.

 - Table or rock salt, because it is coarser.
 When you add it to the alcohol, it is abrasive to the resin and residue, which boosts your solution’s cleaning power.

 - Pipe cleaners; wire cleaners are fantastic at getting to hard-to-reach spots.